sebbrochet/azure_win/README.md

 * All is described in details here: http://docs.ansible.com/ansible/intro_windows.html#windows-system-prep
 * On a Windows Server 2012 R2 VM, it means you only need to run this Powershell script https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1
 * Connect to your Windows VM using the RDP link provided in the Azure portal (Connect)
-* Open Windows Powershell and type `notepad ConfigureRemotingForAnsible.ps1`
+* Open Windows Powershell and type
+  * `notepad ConfigureRemotingForAnsible.ps1`
-* Launch Internet Exlporer and browse to the raw version of the Powershell script to run (https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1)
+* Launch Internet Explorer and browse to the raw version of the Powershell script to run (https://raw.githubusercontent.com/ansible/ansible/devel/examples/scripts/ConfigureRemotingForAnsible.ps1)
 * Select all source code and copy it (CTRL+A, CTRL+C)
 * Paste it into notepad, save file and exit
 * In the powershell windows, execute the script